nyushima/collective-methods/beautiful-soup/README.md

 ##Examples

-###Example 1: Simple Scrape
+###Example 1: Test Scrape
-First test, scapes various pieces of data from an internal HTML document fragment.
+First test, scapes various pieces of data (title, first anchor tag, and all anchor tags) from an HTML formatted string.
 Of limited use, but a good first test:

 <pre>
 from bs4 import BeautifulSoup